Nesasio/Temperature-Distribution-FDM/README.md

 - Ambient Temperature: $T_\infty=25\degree C$
 - Conductivity of the Fin Material: $k=45 W/m K$
 - Convection Heat Transfer Coefficient: $h=15 W/m^2K$

+## Analytical Solution
+It is assumed that the tip of the fin is insulated.
+The analytical solution of the problem is as follows.